 Sultan Abdul Samad Building

-Orginally designed as the City Hall by AB Hubback, this handsome 1896 building has been refitted inside to become one of KL's most...
+Originally designed as City Hall by famed British colonial architect AB Hubback, this handsome 1896 building with distinctive black...